Faculty Bios

 -

-Rochelle’s teachings are rooted in her own embodied experiences of the transformative power of mindful awareness practices and she is inspired by the collective and collaborative journey weaving mindfulness into our unique human experience and expression of these profound and personal practices in our lives.
+Rochelle’s teachings are rooted in her own embodied experiences of the transformative power of mindful awareness and she is inspired by the collaborative journey of weaving mindfulness into our lives as a way to ground us in the face of uncertainty and help facilitate the more just and beautiful world we all know in our hearts is possible.

 -